 There is a stereotype that Russian people are unfriendly.
 Forget it!
 It is just a myth.
 We are just not used to smiling without reason, but it does not mean that we have a bad attitude to foreigners or we are unhappy all the time.
 In reality, we are very friendly people and if we have an opportunity to lend a helping hand we will do it with pleasure.

-Although Moscow is a big city, it is rather safe.
-Nevertheless, be vigilant especially when you are in crowded areas.
+Although Moscow is a big city, it is extremely safe.
+Nevertheless, be vigilant when you are in crowded tourist areas.

 Of particular importance are documents.
 Wherever you go take your passport (or a photocopy, at least).
 For example, you will need it when you buy a SIM card.
 You won’t be alone as Russian people carry their passports everywhere!